-What is Quality Score in search engine ad campaigns, and how do I get good ones?
+What is a Quality Score in search engine ad campaigns, and how do I get good ones?

 The Google Ads and Microsoft Advertising platforms use quality scores as a key element at the core of how paid search engine ad campaigns work.

 In a search campaign, the ad platform assigns quality scores to each keyword in the campaign.
 Quality scores impact rank at ad auction, cost-per-click (CPC).
 The QS is only displayed in real-time, so they can’t be charted historically without resorting to custom or 3rd party software solutions.

 The inner workings of quality score are a bit opaque by design and can seem arbitrary at times.
 As a result, quality scores have for 20 years constantly been the subject of much interest, discussion, and intrigue.
 Sometimes obsession, and borderline conspiracy theories!

 Campaign owners and managers who manage to attain higher quality scores in their search campaigns pay less for clicks, rank better at ad auction, and accordingly are favored for placement onto search engine results pages (SERPs).
 They win.

 Quality Scores in search engine campaigns are primarily associated with keywords.
 But they are not within the direct control of advertisers.
 QS provides a mechanism to balance the best interests of the three parties impacted by an ad campaign: the advertiser, the person viewing the ad, and the ad platform.
 In successful search campaigns, these three interests are in alignment.

 How do Quality Scores translate to rank at ad auction, and click cost?